 - Certain hip or femoral head/joint fractures that can’t be surgically repaired (or, if full surgical repair isn’t an option financially, an FHO may be a more affordable option that still offers a very good quality of life).

-- Severe arthritis, where the cartilage of the hip joint is completely worn down.
+- A severely arthritic hip joint, where the cartilage is completely worn down.

 - Certain types of hip dislocations.